skilion/onedrive/README.md

 journalctl --user-unit onedrive -f
 ```

-Note: systemd is supported on Ubuntu only starting from version 15.04
+Note: systemd is supported on Ubuntu 15.04 onward

 ### Using multiple accounts
 You can run multiple instances of the application specifying a different config directory in order to handle multiple OneDrive accounts.
 To do this you can use the `--confdir` parameter.
-Here is an example:
+Example:
 ```sh
 onedrive --monitor --confdir="~/.config/onedrivePersonal" &
 onedrive --monitor --confdir="~/.config/onedriveWork" &